Digital Accounting Collection: History

 The DAC had its origins in the American Institute of Certified Public Accountants’ Library.
 AICPA's Library began in 1918 with 2,000 books and pamphlets, part of the collection being a donation of Leonard H. Conant, a former president of the organization.
 An endowment fund organized by George O. May helped sustain the library’s collections through the years.

 In August 2001, AICPA transferred its library the University of Mississippi.
 Service to the AICPA membership as well as the larger scholarly community has continued from the University of Mississippi location.
 A grant from the Institute of Museums and Library Services provided the funding to begin digitizing some of the rare and unique items in the collection as well as information useful to practicing accountants.
-The Digital Accounting Collection is the end result of these many efforts.
+The Digital Accounting Collection is the result of these many efforts.

 Technology

 A number of technologies have been used over the course of the digitization project.
 Early scanned documents were edited using Adobe Acrobat Professional.
 More recently, ABBYY FineReader has been used for editing.

 Bibliographic data is entered in Dublin Core format using MetaData Builder.
 Digital objects such as PDFs and JPEG images are attached and displayed using Media Management.
 Finally, the collection is displayed and searched using the Innovative Interfaces web opac product.